z-aqib/machine-learning-algorithms/challenger1/README.md

 - cross fold performs best at k=10
 - entropy is better then gini
 - PCA did not perform well, even at best case
+- bagging improves the algorithm! did not have enough submissions to analyse the best case bagging, but highest was found!
+- algorithm feature importance is okay, it did have higher accuracy but it was because of bagging. maybe the features were too less/more, but overall accuracy decreased

 ## Analyzing Scalers and Imputers
 | Scalers / Imputers | SimpleImputer | KNN = 3 | KNN = 5 | KNN = 7 | Average  | New Average |